 Strings, guitar sounds, percussion, synths, vocals, and so much more; The outstanding quality and variety of LABS sets it apart from any other offer.
 For his video Andrew honed in on BBC Symphony Orchestra Discover.
-This offering brings 33 instruments from the BBC Symphony Orchestra intro your DAW at no cost (if you fill out a questionnaire) and hints at what they offer in their far bigger orchestral packs – whilst offering such an array of potential still that your horizon will immediately open.
+This offering brings 33 instruments from the BBC Symphony Orchestra intro your DAW at no cost and hints at what they offer in their far bigger orchestral packs – whilst offering such an array of potential still that your horizon will immediately open.

 Andrew says: “Spitfire produce so many kinds of instruments and with their LABS series there’s a tonne of really great quality, free ones.“

 Pianobook is a community-powered library of samples uploaded by users.
 Using a sampler plugin, users can explore the full range of user-powered sounds of exceedingly quality instrument samples of all kinds.
 Also from Spitfire you can trust that the library here is both quality and expansive.

 The name may fool you but there is a world of sampled instruments to explore here beyond piano, including: viola, synths, organs, accordions, ocarinas, and even a metallic water bottle from Synth Fest UK.

 As mentioned, be aware that you need a sampler like KONTAKT to play them as they are instruments.

 Andrew says: “There are lots of incredible sounds in here; it’s not just pianos.”